amyehodge/SQL/_episodes/00-sql-introduction.md

     * This means there's no risk of accidentally changing data when you analyze it.
     * If we get new data we can just rerun the query.
 * It's fast, even for large amounts of data.
-* It improves quality control of data entry (type constraints and use of forms in MS Access, Filemaker, Oracle Application Express etc.)
+* It improves quality control of data entry: it's possible to constrain types, which is especially easy if you use forms available in database programs like Access, Filemaker, etc.
-* The concepts of relational database querying are core to understanding how to do similar things using programming languages such as R or Python.

 ## Database Management Systems